SaxbyMod/SabyModEnums/README.md

 Health Roll: Pay 1 energy to make health become 1-3

 Charged Barage: Pay 4 life to increase Power Of All Cards

+Camera Gives player a copy of the card you killed

+Grimora's Quill Spawns 0 attack 1 health corpses